 ‘Fear is a place’

-The plot focuses on the growing tension within an asbestos removal crew working at an abandoned mental asylum, which is paralleled by the gradual revelation of a former patient’s disturbed past through recorded audiotapes of the patient’s hypnotherapy sessions.
-The film takes place in and around the Danvers State Mental Hospital in Danvers, Massachusetts.
+There is a growing tension within an asbestos removal crew working at an abandoned mental asylum, which is paralleled by the gradual revelation of a former patient’s disturbed past through recorded audiotapes of the patient’s hypnotherapy sessions.

 The low budget film, while not a financial success, has been critically well-received—with praise, in particular, going to its atmosphere—and is now considered a minor cult film.